 “Hooray!
 Hooray!
 Hooray!”

-Roll on Christmas and thank you good people of North Shropshire, important as Omicron booster jabs may be, you have been the boost that I’ve needed this week ….
+Roll on Christmas and thank you good people of North Shropshire, important as Omicron covid jabs may be, you have been the boost that I’ve needed this week ….

 So how does it feel to be out on a work event after all this time?
 Well firstly, fellow single parents, getting out of the house is still as much of a challenge as ever.
 I somehow manage to wash my hair, dust down my frock and root out a bit of lippy, whilst face-timing one daughter about some University issue, picking Small boy up from Youth Orchestra and hearing about my mum’s entire week as she arrives to take my son off for the night.
 ‘Is it really worth the effort?‘, I wonder, looking longingly at the comfy couch and thinking how much easier it would be just to collapse and turn on the TV.